The Fantastic Flute with Julia Escobar

 Champaign-Urbana Symphony Orchestra, led by Stephen Alltop

 The Firebird ballet with music composed by Igor Stravinsky (1882-1917) premiered in 1910.
-This put the young Russian composer on the map, leading to his subsequent fame with Petrushka (1911) and Rite of Spring (1913), both of which also were collaborations with the Ballet Russes.
+This put the young Russian composer on the map, leading to his subsequent fame with Petrushka (1911) and Rite of Spring (1913), both of which also were collaborations with the Ballets Russes.
 Sergei Diagilev, founder and lead impresario for the Ballets Russes, sought out Stravinsky after running out of options of bigger-name Russian composers.
 It worked out: the music for these ballets solidified Stravinsky as a revolutionary and influential composer of the 20th century.
 The story is a hybrid between Russian folk (via themes and characters) and original mystical elements.

 The Firebird Suite was adapted from the full score of the ballet and premiered in 1911, and later in revised 1919 and 1945.
 The selection for this program is from the 1919 suite.
 The first movement of five is the one we sample, and it is titled "Introduction – The Firebird and its dance – The Firebird's variation."